fbreton/script-for-Harness/CD/Release Management/Harness templates and pipeline exemples/README.md

 ## CreateVariable.yml

 This template creates an harness string variable at project level and requires the following inputs:

 **API**: API token to access to the project - mandatory
 **VARNAME**: Variable name/id to be created - mandatory
 **VARVALUE**: String value to allocate to the variable - mandatory
 **VARDESC**: description to associate to the variable

+## DeleteVariable.yml

+This template remoce a variable at the project level and requires the followin inputs:

+**API**: API token to access to the project - mandatory
+**VARNAME**: Variable name/id to be removed - mandatory